3 efficient stakeholder mapping techniques

 Stakeholder mapping is the process of creating a visualization that answers the question, “who are the most relevant people and organizations involved in an experience?”.
 It implies identifying and analyzing both internal and external stakeholders involved in a project, organization, or any other endeavor.

-What are the four steps of stakeholder mapping?
+What are the steps of stakeholder mapping?

 In a nutshell, there are four fundamental steps to take when you're about to create your stakeholder map:

-- Identify stakeholders: Who is connected to, or interested in the project?
+1. Identify stakeholders: Who is connected to, or interested in the project?

-- Analyze stakeholders: Their level of interest and power in this project.
+2. Analyze stakeholders: Their level of interest and power in this project.

-- Map stakeholders: Create a visualization to understand the ecosystem.
+3. Map stakeholders: Create a visualization to understand the ecosystem.

-- Prioritize stakeholders: Create a plan on how to engage with them.
+4. Prioritize stakeholders: Create a plan on how to engage with them.

+Now, let’s dive into different techniques and learn more about creating the various ways to visualize your map.
 There is an extensive variety of stakeholder mapping techniques.
-Let’s have a look at three efficient ways to illustrate ecosystems, as well as each visualization’s strengths and weaknesses.
+Let’s have a look at some efficient ways to illustrate stakeholders, as well as each visualization’s strengths and weaknesses.
+This can help you decide how to map your stakeholders when working on a product or service change and trying to understand who to involve.

 A sociogram is a graphic representation of social relationships in many settings and can be used perfectly in a stakeholder mapping context.